neuropsychology/NeuroKit.py/README.md

 pip install https://github.com/neuropsychology/NeuroKit.py/zipball/master
 ```

+## Contribute
+- You need some help?
+You found a bug?
+You would like to request a new feature?
+  Just open an [issue](https://github.com/neuropsychology/NeuroKit.py/issues) :relaxed:
+- Want to add yourself a feature?
+Correct a bug?
+You're more than welcome to contribute!
+  Check [this page](http://ecole-de-neuropsychologie.readthedocs.io/en/latest/Contributing/Contribute/) to see how to submit your changes on github.

 ## Description

-This package is there to provide a high level integration of complex statistical routines
+This package is there to provide a high level integration of complex statistical routines to researchers and clinicians with not much experience in programming, statistics or signal theory.

 Features: